Hello there!

 • Multi-Factor/Two-Factor Authentication(2FA) for RD Web Access Configure 2FA Panel

-• After the Phone details are saved successfully, click on the Save button on the top bar to set this as your 2FA method.
+• click on the Save button on the top bar to set this as your 2FA method.

 • Admin can change the second factor of the End user from the User List.